Reliance Infrastructure Unveils Ambitious Transformation Plan with Focus on Clean Energy and Defence

 *this image is generated using AI for illustrative purposes only.

-Reliance Infrastructure Limited (RInfra) has issued a clarification regarding the recent provisional attachment of assets by the Enforcement Directorate (ED), valued at Rs 10,117 crore, for alleged violations of the Prevention of Money Laundering Act (PMLA).
-The company has provided a detailed breakdown of the attached assets, emphasizing that the majority of the value is not directly related to RInfra's current operations.
+This development comes in the wake of RInfra's recent clarification regarding the ED's provisional attachment of assets valued at Rs 10,117.00 crore for alleged violations of the Prevention of Money Laundering Act (PMLA).
+The company had provided a detailed breakdown of these attached assets, emphasizing that the majority of the value was not directly related to RInfra's current operations.

-Breakdown of Attached Assets
+Breakdown of Previously Attached Assets

 Entity Asset Value (Rs Crore) Percentage of Total